 BROOKFIELD, Ill.
-(July 15, 2018) — Blood donations often do not keep pace with hospital demand during the summer months, but every day there are thousands of lives to help save.
-The American Red Cross invites eligible donors to roll up a sleeve during the 4th annual Brookfield Zoo Blood Drive Wednesday, Aug.
-8, and Thursday, Aug.
-9 from 9 a.m. to 3 p.m. at the zoo’s ITW White Oak Room at the Bramsen Animal Ambassador Building, 3300 Golf Road, in Brookfield.
+(July 23, 2019) — Blood donations often do not keep pace with hospital demand during the summer months, but every day there are thousands of lives to help save.
+The American Red Cross invites eligible donors to roll up a sleeve during the 5th annual Brookfield Zoo Blood Drive Wednesday, Aug.
+7 from 9 a.m. to 3 p.m. at the zoo’s Discovery Center, 3300 Golf Road, in Brookfield.

-All who come to donate will receive a $10 Visa gift card (via email) and be treated to a cookout, courtesy of Suburban Propane.
+The Red Cross is expected to reach a special milestone at this drive by collecting its 1,000th lifesaving blood donation.
+All who come to donate will receive a $10 Visa gift card (via email) and be treated to a meal, courtesy of Suburban Propane.
 Those with appointments will receive free general zoo admission the day of the drive for one adult and up to two children and free parking in the Discovery Center Parking Lot.
 All walk-in blood donors will receive a ticket for free general zoo admission on a return visit.

 Eligible donors with types O, A negative and B negative blood are urged to make a Power Red donation at this blood drive.
 Power Red donors give a concentrated dose of red blood cells during a single donation, allowing them to maximize their impact.
 During this type of donation, red blood cells are separated from other blood components, and the plasma and platelets are safely and comfortably returned to the donor.